 Prepare to leave your heart behind

-I won’t lie, I was very tempted to glide on the sleek stones, made smooth by weather and the countless feel that polished them over the centuries.
-The buildings, the fountains, the steps are all made out of marble (although some say it’s limestone) and create a sense of being inside a fancy carving.
+I won’t lie.
+I was very tempted to glide on the sleek stones, made smooth by weather and the countless feel that polished them over the centuries.
+The buildings, the fountains, and the steps are all made out of marble (although some say it’s limestone) and create a sense of being inside a fancy carving.
 Everything is spotless despite all the tourists that come there in droves.
-We were lucky to be there without any cruise ships, which probably would have made the trip less enjoyable.
+We were lucky to be there without any cruise ships, which would have made the trip less enjoyable.

-The views of Old City of Dubrovnik
+The views of the Old City of Dubrovnik

 If you want an even better view of the city, you must take the Dubrovnik cable car for even more outstanding views.
 It’s located just outside the city gates and goes up to the Imperial Port on top of the Hill Srđ.
-The fort was built by Napoleon and it opened on his birthday.
+The fort was built by Napoleon, and it opened on his birthday.
 The man didn’t do anything halfway.

 Dubrovnik Game of Thrones experience

 There is even Game of Thrones tours that you can take to learn more about the production in Dubrovnik.
-I’m not a huge fan of the show, but when the opportunity came to sit on the replica of the Iron Throne, I knew I had to do it.
+I’m not a massive fan of the show, but when the opportunity came to sit on the replica of the Iron Throne, I knew I had to do it.
 I can see why so many fought so hard for it.
 It’s pretty spectacular, even when it’s not the real thing.

-The show uses a lot of CGI to make King’s Landing even more spectacular, but you will definitely recognize it once you see it in person.
+The show uses a lot of CGI to make King’s Landing even more spectacular, but you will recognize it once you see it in person.
 Even if you’ve never watched the show, the location will impress you.

 Dubrovnik – where to stay

 We opted to stay in a nearby town called Cavtat.
 Located near the airport, it offers beautiful views of the sea, little restaurants and cute shops.
 Cavtat is a nice seaside resort with hotels, villas and yachts.
-It’s also a short boat taxi ride to Dubrovnik, which made it convenient to get in and out of the city.
+It’s also a short boat taxi ride to Dubrovnik, making it convenient to get in and out of the city.

 discover the Pearl of the Adriatic